benjaminvinicky/Git-Rebase/rebase-experiments/Manage_Rebase_History.md

 Note master branch is unchanged here.
 When we rebase feature, only feature is changed.

 When you decide you want master to incorperate the feature branch, and you rebased feature onto master's new changes, merging with master will result in a _fast-forward merge._

+ The terminology is that we "rebase feature onto master".

+This does not mean to modify the master branch.
+This means to 'peel' your changes off your branch and 'stash' them for later re-use, then update the "base" of your branch to the "head" of the master branch, then 'replay' your changes ontop of the new head of your branch.

+After a rebase the "base" of your feature branch will be identical to the "head" of the master branch - as if you originally pulled your branch from that "head" commit.
+Essentially you have given your branch a new 'base' – you have 're-based' your branch to the head of the master branch.

+Once this succeeds you can then merge your branch back to master and have a clean - linear - history.

 ##### What actually happens during a rebase?